ryanhansen2222/csci-432-fall2020/project/project.md

   us before this deadline for preliminary feedback.
 * P-2: due 2 November.
 Demonstration of progress: Prepare a document outlining (a) what you have done so far and (b) what is left to be done.
 The deliverable is a one-to-two page write-up (submitted as a PDF).
-5 points.
 * P-3: 16 November.
 Video presentations: Each group will
   present their video in-class.
 You will have to introduce the video, and answer questions from fellow students.
   In addition, each group member will turn in a one-page summary detailing their contributions, the strengths / weaknesses of their project, and explain one thing that would be done differently if you could do it again.
-40 points for video, 5 points for personal reflection.
 * P-4: 24 November.
 Peer evaluation: Everyone will fill out a survey about each prohject Your group will be responsible for synthesizing the feedback for one of the other groups.
 You will not be graded on